This article was originally published on May 6, 2019.

 Privacy and security are major concerns for Canadians who live in an increasingly online world.

 Whether you’re checking your email, updating your social media account, renewing your driver’s licence, or opening a mobile banking app, you need to be confident that your personal information is safe and won’t be used for purposes outside of your consent.
-Without that protection, information could be misused or, worse, stolen by fraudsters. could steal your money or identity.
+Without that protection, information could be misused or, worse, stolen by fraudsters.

-Currently, governments and industry experts are working to develop dDigital IDs: secure, privacy-enhancing methods of proving your identity online as you would in person with a driver’s licence or passport.
+Currently, governments and industry experts are working to develop digital IDs: secure, privacy-enhancing methods of proving your identity online as you would in person with a driver’s licence or passport.
 In doing so, developing protocols and aligning with industry standards for keeping personal information and data safe and secure, while protecting the privacy of users, will be critically important.

 With this in mind, here are just a few of the security methods that are paving the way for the development of digital identity.